-Consumer Confidence Report - 2011
+Consumer Confidence Report - 2012

-Covering Calendar Year - 2010
+Covering Calendar Year - 2011

 This brochure is a snapshot of the quality of the water that we provided last year.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.
-It is important that customers be aware of the efforts that are made continually improve their water systems.
-To learn more about your drinking water, please watch your City Government channel on Channel 4 or online at <http://www.chanute.org>.
+It is important that customers be aware of the efforts that are made continually to improve their water systems.
 For more information please contact, JD Lester at 620-431-5210.